-5. Please mind your language – foul language tends to get in the way of the message you’re trying to convey.

 Each curator on @sweden has the right to block twitterers who interact with the account, if she or he deems this necessary.
-Those accounts will remain blocked when a new curator takes over the account the following week.
-These measures are taken to ensure the wellbeing of our curators as well as to protect freedom of speech.
+Those accounts will be unblocked before a new curator takes over the account the following week.

 How can I nominate a future Curator of Sweden?

-CHANGED TEXT: